The Board of Commissioners

 Paul Callaghan

-Paul Callaghan has lived in Poole for over 30 years and has extensive experience in commercial, sales and marketing and business operations both in the UK and overseas spanning over 45 years.
-Originally as a mainframe software engineer he has worked for a number of tech and telecom organisations progressing through to Vice President level with companies such as Verizon and Sprint/Global One helping to drive sales and revenue whilst transforming business operations.
+Paul Callaghan has lived in Poole for almost 30 years and has extensive experience in commercial, sales and marketing and business operations both in the UK and overseas spanning over 45 years.
+Originally as a mainframe software engineer, he has worked for a number of tech and telecom organisations progressing through to Vice President level with companies such as Verizon and Sprint/Global One helping to drive sales and revenue whilst transforming business operations.

-In recent years he owned and ran a local Joinery, designing, manufacturing and installing bespoke high quality timber products in Dorset, Hants and London.
-Paul enjoys all the harbour and its surrounds have to offer from walking, cycling, swimming and boating.
+In recent years he owned and ran a local Joinery, designing, manufacturing, and installing bespoke high quality timber products in Dorset, Hants and London.
+Paul enjoys all the harbour, and its surrounds have to offer from walking, cycling, swimming, and boating.

 Commissioner